99 wireframe tools and prototyping resources

 - Preference test: You upload two designs—two headlines, for example—and ask users which they prefer.
 Preference tests force the users to choose from two alternatives.
 They can provide insights that would take years with A/B-testing.
 You just have to bear in mind that the insights are based on the users’ opinions, which possibly may not correspond to their actions.

 Regardless of how your designs were created, Invisionapp (mobile-friendly) allows you to easily turn them into functional prototype websites.
 You upload your page designs to Invision, and then link them together to make the site navigable.
 Then, you can carry out user-tests on what, to the users, appears to be a real website, even though it hasn’t seen a smidgen of code.
-Alternatives that have this functionality include Concept.ly and Marvel.
+An Alternative that has this functionality is Marvel.

 Invisionapp (mobile-friendly) also allows other people to give written feedback on your work-in-progress designs.
 You upload your designs, and then invite others to annotate them with whatever type of feedback you desire.
-Notable has similar functionality.
-Alternatives include Notable, Prototypes (a variation of Notable), Firefly and BugHerd.
+Alternatives include Firefly and BugHerd.
 Composite connects to Photoshop files, turning them into clickable prototypes.

 Optimal Workshop provides several tools (OptimalSort, Treejack and Chalkmark) to help you optimize your website’s navigation and information architecture.
 The tools are described in our article about card sorting.
-Alternatives for card sorting include SimpleCardSort, Usabilitest and Xsort.
+Alternatives for card sorting include Xsort.

 Technique 25: Using A/B-testing (to test different versions of your webpages to see which is the best)